sdiehl/wiwinwlh/tutorial.md

 );
 ```

-Selda also provides an embedded query langauge for specifying type-safe queries
+Selda also provides an embedded query language for specifying type-safe queries
 by allowing you to add the overloaded labels to work with these values directly
 as SQL selectors.